Chreece/GuestDoor/README.md

 ## Troubleshooting

 - Ensure your `.env` file is correctly configured with the required variables.
-- Check the ip from your server to be the correct one in the: .env file, rest_command.
+- Check the GuestDoor ip and `PORT` to be the correct one in the: .env file, [rest_command](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#1-create-a-restful-command-in-your-configurationyaml).
-- Check the webhook_id from your HA automation to match the url in .env file (http://<homeassistant_ip>:<homeassistant_port>/api/webhook/<webhook_id>)
+- Check the webhook_id, home assistant ip, home assistant port, to match the url in .env file (http://<homeassistant_ip>:<homeassistant_port>/api/webhook/<webhook_id>).
+- Make sure you have stored a passcode with [rest_command](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#1-create-a-restful-command-in-your-configurationyaml).
 - Make sure your Postgres database is running and accessible by the Flask app.

 ## License